How to: Get a technical person to work on your idea for equity

 Who are you?

 Yes, there are exceptions: Samuel Colt was inspired by a nautical capstan to develop the revolver.
-There was no field of aviation when the Wright brothers built their first airplane.
+There was no category of heavier-than-air powered aviation when the Wright brothers built the first airplane.
 Lonnie Johnson was trying to make a heat pump when he made the super soaker.
 Exceptions are exciting, but they are also exceptions.

 What have you done?